We talk you through how to choose the best baby comforters and why it’s important to choose natural fabrics.

 Often the dying process is when even natural fibres such as cotton can become quite toxic.
 Dyes differ hugely in terms of toxicity and finished fabrics often end up containing lead, formaldehyde and other nasties.
 These can be hugely damaging for both our environment and our health.

-HOW TO CHOOSE A TRULY NON-TOXIC ORGANIC BABY COMFORTER AND TEDDY
+HOW TO CHOOSE TRULY NON-TOXIC ORGANIC BABY COMFORTERS AND TEDDY

 Check labels and find out what the fabrics and stuffing are made from.
 Look for GOTS certified materials as these are certified as finished fabrics, meaning the dyes and any other processing won’t have left behind any toxic chemicals.
 Oeko-Tex is good too, but look out because it can be misleading!
 There are 3 classes to the Oeko-Tex rating, and not all of them are good enough for babies.
 Look for Okeo-Tex Class I for baby items.
 Toys imported from outside of the EU may also have false or misleading claims to be ‘organic’, so make sure you trust your supplier.

-To find out more about our GOTS certified organic cotton comforters and to purchase, click here.
+To find out more about our GOTS certified organic baby comforters and to purchase, click here.
 We’ll shortly be brining out a range of organic cotton sensory toys too!

 OTHER TIPS ON KEEPING WHAT GOES IN BABIES’ MOUTHS SAFE